youngboy/engine-docs/source/setup-node.md

 5. `frontend.port` : The port the proxy should bind to.
 6. `frontend.endpoint` : The path for the proxy's GraphQL server .
 This is usually `/graphql`.

-#### Run the Proxy (Docker Container)
+<h4 id="run-proxy" title="Run the Docker Proxy">Run the Proxy (Docker Container)</h4>

-The Engine proxy is a docker image that you will deploy and manage separate from your server.
+The Engine proxy is a Docker image that you will deploy and manage separate from your server.

-If you have a working [docker installation](https://docs.docker.com/engine/installation/), type the following lines in your shell (variables replaced with the correct values for your environment) to run the Engine proxy:
+If you have a working [Docker installation](https://docs.docker.com/engine/installation/), type the following lines in your shell (variables replaced with the correct values for your environment) to run the Engine proxy:
 ```
 engine_config_path=/path/to/engine.json
 proxy_frontend_port=3001